Edward Gorey: Early life

 Gorey was born in Chicago.
 His parents, Helen Dunham (née Garvey) and Edward Leo Gorey, divorced in 1936 when he was 11.
 His father remarried in 1952 when he was 27.
 His stepmother was Corinna Mura (1910–1965), a cabaret singer who had a small role in Casablanca as the woman playing the guitar while singing "La Marseillaise" at Rick's Café Américain.
 His father was briefly a journalist.
 Gorey's maternal great-grandmother, Helen St. John Garvey, was a nineteenth-century greeting card illustrator, from whom he claimed to have inherited his talents.
+Gorey was a child prodigy who began drawing pictures at eighteen months old and taught himself to read by the time he was three.

-From 1934 to 1937, Gorey attended public school in the Chicago suburb of Wilmette, Illinois, where his classmates included Charlton Heston, Warren MacKenzie, and Joan Mitchell.
+From 1934 to 1937, Gorey attended public school in the Chicago suburb of Wilmette, Illinois (although he skipped several grades), where his classmates included Charlton Heston, Warren MacKenzie, and Joan Mitchell.
 Some of his earliest preserved work appears in the Stolp School yearbook for 1937.
 Afterward, he attended the Francis W. Parker School in Chicago.
 He spent 1944 to 1946 in the Army at Dugway Proving Ground in Utah.
 He then attended Harvard University, beginning in 1946 and graduating in the class of 1950; he studied French and roomed with poet Frank O'Hara.
 Starting in 1951, Gorey illustrated poetry books by Merrill Moore for Twayne Publishers including Case Record from a Sonnetorium (many illustrations by Gorey, 1951), and More Clinical Sonnets (1953).

 In the early 1950s, Gorey, with a group of recent Harvard and Radcliffe alumni including Alison Lurie (1947), John Ashbery (1949), Donald Hall (1951), and Frank O'Hara (1950), amongst others, founded the Poets' Theatre in Cambridge, which was supported by Harvard faculty members John Ciardi and Thornton Wilder.

 He frequently stated that his formal art training was "negligible"; Gorey studied art for one semester at the School of the Art Institute of Chicago in 1943.